 4. Start building (and using) an email list

 Getting going is super simple too.
-There are plenty of good platforms out there including Mailchimp, Campaign Monitor and Drip, Many have free trials or free programs up to a certain number of subscribers.
+There are plenty of good platforms out there including Mailchimp, Campaign Monitor and Drip, and our tool of choice, HubSpot.
+Many have free trials or free programs up to a certain number of subscribers.
 Once you’ve signed up, there are a couple of ways to build your list:

 - If you sell online, add a checkbox after the checkout process to allow someone to opt-in to your emails